Oliveralr/snaptweet/README.md

 3. Change the date on line 38, if you want a hard cutoff.
 Eg. Don’t delete any tweets before: March 3rd, 2016.
 4. Deploy [somewhere](https://www.digitalocean.com/), keep it running using [Forever.js](https://github.com/foreverjs/forever)
 5. Have fun!

+## New Release :godmode:

+This app has been rewritten to a new version of ECMASCRIPT and has been added some TypeScript features, the project work same as the original version. enjoy! :octocat: